Repeat Customers: Loyal or Merely Owing to Debt of Gratitude?

 The real picture is that the pharmaceutical industry IS about keeping its client doctors loyal enough to continually endorse the sale of their medicines.

-As it is, Pharmaceutical companies maybe the first entities closest at practicing pure Customer Relationship Management.
+As it is, Pharmaceutical companies may be the first entities closest to practicing pure Customer Relationship Management.

 BACKGROUND OF THE STUDY

-A doctor’s endorsement for a brand of medicine plays a vital role in the profitability of pharmaceutical companies.
+A doctor’s endorsement of a brand of medicine plays a vital role in the profitability of pharmaceutical companies.
 In this sense, the doctors are the real clients of pharmaceutical companies.

-From the onset pharmaceutical companies claim that to acquire and keep these client doctors, they employ Customer Relationship Management (CRM).
+From the onset, pharmaceutical companies claim that to acquire and keep these client doctors, they employ Customer Relationship Management (CRM).
 They differentiate client doctors based on their individual wants, habits, and preferences.
 They go to great heights to know the doctor’s wife’s birthday, that secret getaway he’s been dreaming of, that gadget he’s been viewing on Google for weeks.
-From and based on all these personal info, they will then craft very individual rewards and servicing schemes for every individual doctor.
-Reps perception of loyalty depends on the client doctor’s support for his product.
-Reps within this category do admit that it is impossible to have 100% support of the client doctor..
+From and based on all this personal info, they will then craft very individual rewards and servicing schemes for every individual doctor.
+Reps' perception of loyalty depends on the client doctor's support for his product.
+Reps within this category do admit that it is impossible to have the 100% support of the client doctor.

 Their different marketing practices in this category:

 1. International conventions-US and Europe (6 only per convention)

 2. International RTDs (round table discussions) - Asian (14 per RTD)

 3. Local conventions (except registration)